alkaline-ml/pmdarima/doc/contributing.rst

 How to contribute
 -----------------

-The preferred workflow for contributing to pyramid is to fork the `main repository <https://github.com/tgsmith61591/pyramid>`_ on Github, clone, and develop on a branch.
+The preferred workflow for contributing to pmdarima is to fork the `main repository <https://github.com/tgsmith61591/pyramid>`_ on Github, clone, and develop on a branch.
 Steps: